Knossos from Agios Nikolaos

 Can you drive or take the bus to Knossos from Agios Nikolaos?

-Travelling by public transport means catching a long-distance bus west from Agios Nikolaos to Heraklion, then switching to the frequent local service that runs from the city out to the Knossos gate.
+Travelling by public transport means catching a KTEL intercity bus west from Agios Nikolaos to Heraklion.
+You then switch to the frequent Heraklion city bus number two, signed “Knossos”, that runs from the centre out to the palace gate.
 This is the cheapest option but takes more time and involves a change, so it is less direct than a tour or self-drive.
 For most visitors from Agios Nikolaos, a coach tour or driving is the more comfortable choice.
-Our guide to how to get to Knossos covers the local transport, and the next section covers how long the trip takes.

 Powered by GetYourGuide